Adeoye1996/what-happens-when/README.rst

 The following sections explain the physical keyboard actions and the OS interrupts.
 When you press the key "g" the browser receives the event and the auto-complete functions kick in.
-Depending on your browser's algorithm and if you are in private/incognito mode or not various suggestions will be presented to you in the dropdown below the URL bar.
-Most of these algorithms sort and prioritize results based on search history, bookmarks, cookies, and popular searches from the internet as a whole.
-As you are typing "google.com" many blocks of code run and the suggestions will be refined with each keypress.
-It may even suggest "google.com" before you finish typing it.
+Auto-complete functionality in modern web browsers assists users in quickly accessing frequently visited websites or conducting searches by predicting user intent and providing relevant suggestions in real-time.
+These suggestions are generated based on factors such as the user's search history, bookmarked websites, stored cookies, and popular searches from the internet.
+As the user types, the suggestions are dynamically refined, prioritizing closely matching options or offering alternatives based on similar searches or frequently visited sites.
+Users can customize or disable auto-complete features in their browser settings to align with their privacy preferences.

 The "enter" key bottoms out
 ---------------------------